-The venue for the Lectures is usually the Nebraska Union Auditorium.
+The location of the Lectures for 2023 will be determined at a later date.
 The suggested format for the lecture is a 35-40 minute formal presentation delivered in a style that would be accessible to the general public followed by a 15-20-minute question-and-answer session.
-A reception will follow the lecture to allow interested students, faculty and visitors to meet the distinguished lecturer.

 University of Nebraska-Lincoln